-Our approved drug DANYELZA (naxitamab gqgk) received accelerated approval by the United States Food and Drug Administration, or the FDA, in November 2020 for the treatment, in combination with Granulocyte Macrophage Colony Stimulating Factor, or GM-CSF, of pediatric patients one year of age and older and adult patients with relapsed or refractory, or R/R, high risk neuroblastoma, or NB, in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
+Our only approved drug DANYELZA (naxitamab gqgk) received accelerated approval by the U.S. Food and Drug Administration, or the FDA, in November 2020 for the treatment, in combination with Granulocyte Macrophage Colony Stimulating Factor, or GM-CSF, of pediatric patients one year of age and older and adult patients with relapsed or refractory, or R/R, high risk neuroblastoma, or HR NB, in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
 We are commercializing DANYELZA in the United States and began shipping in February 2021.
-In December 2022, we announced a distribution agreement with WEP Clinical Ltd., or WEP, in connection with an early access program for DANYELZA in Europe.
+In October 2024, we were granted a three-year extension of the U.S. patent covering DANYELZA with protection through February 2034.

-DANYELZA has been evaluated in a Phase 2 clinical study in front-line NB, a pilot study of chemoimmunotherapy for high-risk NB, and is currently being evaluated in a pivotal-stage multicenter trial (Study 201), which is designed to satisfy the accelerated approval confirmatory study and post-marketing requirements of the FDA, as well as a Phase 2 clinical study in second-line relapsed osteosarcoma patients.
+DANYELZA in combination with GM-CSF has been evaluated in a Phase 2 clinical study in front-line high-risk neuroblastoma, or HR NB, for patients in the first complete remission, including those that did not undergo autologous stem cell transplant.
+DANYELZA plus GM-CSF in combination with chemoimmunotherapy (irinotecan + temozolamide) was also evaluated and shown to be effective in patients with refractory or multiple relapsed HR NB disease.
+DANYELZA is currently being evaluated in an ongoing pivotal-stage multicenter trial (Study 201), which is designed to satisfy the accelerated approval confirmatory study and post-marketing requirements of the FDA.